What’s new in React 16.3(.0-alpha)

 static getDerivedStateFromPropsis introduced

-Do not be alarm, you are still able to use those functions — the depracation notices are slotted for 16.4 and removal of them is planned in 17.0
+Do not be alarmed, you are still able to use those functions — the depracation notices are slotted for 16.4 and removal of them is planned in 17.0

 You will only see the deprecation notices if you also opt in into the new